What Do Franchisors Have To Disclose To Franchisees?

 – Item 12: Territory – The Franchisor’s FDD must specify whether the franchise is for a specific geographic location.
 The Franchise Rule contains specific language that must be included if the franchisor is not granting an exclusive territory.
 If the territory is exclusive, remedies must be given in case there is an intrusion into that territory, as stated in the franchise agreement negotiated by the Arizona business franchise lawyer.
 Any restrictions on the franchisor from soliciting or accepting orders from consumers inside the franchisee’s territory must be specified.

 – Item 21: Financial Statements – The franchisor must include a balance sheet and statements of operations, stockholders equity, and cash flows.
 These statements should be audited by an independent auditor and be completed according to GAAP (generally accepted accounting principles).
-There are specific exceptions for start-up franchisors, but even then audited financial statements should be provided as soon as practicable.
+There are specific exceptions for start-up franchisors, but even then auditing payroll and financial statements should be done as soon as possible.

 – Item 23: Receipts – The Franchisor’s FDD must have two copies of a detachable acknowledgement of receipt.
 The Franchise Rule contains specific language that must be used in the acknowledgement of receipt.